OscarGVelasco/LotsOfCells/readme.md

 ```

-First, let's visualize the data using `LotOfCells`.
+First, let's visualize the data using `lotsOfCells`.
 In these functions, you can also specify:

 -   `subtype_only`: Visualize only a specific class from `subtype_variable`.
 Useful if for example you only want to show the proportions of a specific cell type or subclass.